 With regard to my main area of research, I was not impressed that only a couple of announcements were related to cloud management.
 Amazon announced an incremental update to CloudTrail (related to Lambda again, by the way) and the expansion of Systems Manager to support more AWS services.
 Systems Manager is absolutely one step towards what should be a more integrated cloud management experience.
 However (disclaimer: I’ve not seen it in action yet), my first impression is that it still focuses only on gaining (some) visibility and on automating (some) operational tasks.
 It’s yet another tool that needs integration with many others.

 My cloud management conversations with clients tell me that organizations are struggling to manage and operate their workloads in the public cloud, especially when these live in conjunction with their existing processes and environments.
 Amazon needs to do more in this space to feel less like just-another-technology-silo and deliver a more unified management experience.

-The reality is that multicloud doesn’t necessarily mean having to accept the LCM.
+The reality is that multicloud doesn’t necessarily mean having to accept the LCD.
 Multicloud doesn’t imply having a cloud management platform (CMP) for each and every management task.
 It doesn’t imply having to make each and every workload portable.
-The LCM between providers would be indeed too much of a constraint for anyone adopting public cloud services.
+The LCD between providers would be indeed too much of a constraint for anyone adopting public cloud services.

 Amazon continues to innovate at an incredible pace, which seems to accelerate every year.
 AWS re:Invent 2017 was no exception.
 Now, organizations have more cloud services to support their business.
 But they also have many more choices to make.
 Picking the right combination of cloud services and tools is becoming a real challenge for organizations.
 Will Amazon do something about it?
 Or shall we expect hundreds of more service announcements at re:Invent 2018?